microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/04-bdc.md

 <h3>BDC: App Pool</h3>

 The App Pool is a set of Pods within a Node that hold multiple types of end-points into the system.
 SQL Server Integration Services lives in the App Pool, and other Job systems are possible.
-You could instatiate a long-running job (such as IoT streaming) or Machine Learning (ML) endpoints used for scoring a prediction or returning a classification.
+You could instantiate a long-running job (such as IoT streaming) or Machine Learning (ML) endpoints used for scoring a prediction or returning a classification.

 These components are used in the Compute Pool of the BDC: